owaisghaf/QA-Project-GymBookingSystem/README.md

 ### Booking Database

-The CRUD operations carried out for the Booking database can be seen below.
-Expand each of the operations to see snapshots of the functions in action<br>
+***The CRUD operations carried out for the Booking database can be seen below.
+Expand each of the operations to see snapshots of the functions in action.***<br>

 #### Create/Add a new Booking <br>
 <details>